 Since advertising on Google costs money, they get a cut as well.

 Out of each sale, how much would you be willing to give to them?

 If you think making $70 per sale is still okay, then it’s okay if you pay Google a 30% commission for each successful conversion through Google Ads.

 Putting all of it together will give you your maximum CPC.

 Max.
 CPC = your profit x commission for Google x your conversion rate

-That means you can spend $.3 per click on Google AdWords and still make $70 per sale (given your conversion rate stays the same).
+That means you can spend $0.30 per click on Google Ads and still make $70 per sale (given your conversion rate stays the same).

-Now we can just scale our max.
-CPC up to determine our daily budget.
-One common misconception is that you need lots of clicks to be able to tell anything.
+Now, we can just scale our maximum CPC up, to determine our daily budget.
+One common misconception is that you need lots of clicks to be able to evaluate anything.

 This is not true.